matfin/slider/README.md

 Given that this has been written in pure JS, there are no additional package requirements.

+## Usage

+Please see the README.md for the sample Meteor project, which can be found [https://github.com/matfin/slider-example](here).
+This includes all the code needed to get up and running.

 ## Why this slider ?

 I have written this slider to be as small and fast as possible, and tried to keep it doing very simple things that work well, instead of creating something large, complicated and bulky.